-Tickets are from £10 to £18 and must be booked online.
+Tickets are from £9 to £16, and children under 2 go free.
+Tickets must be booked online.

 4. A winter’s beach walk

-Parking is stress-free and easy to find here at Christmas in Sussex.
-Then, you’ll find the crisp coastline just over the sandy dunes, where you’ll quickly experience the beauty of the sun shining down onto the sand and sea.
+Parking is stress-free and easy to find here at Christmas.
+You’ll find the crisp coastline just over the sandy dunes, where you’ll quickly experience the beauty of the sun shining down onto the sand and sea.